ismith1024/ismith1024.github.io/_posts/2019-04-09-Starbucks_Capstone.md

 I segmented each user demographic into groups which would make sense to the Starbucks marketing team (for example, "users aged 20-30", "users with income 50k-60k", "Female users").
 For each user demographic, I generated a histogram showing the distribution of change in transaction rate and value, as well as recording their mean values in a master table.

-These mean values, as well as demographic data and offer parameters, we used to train a Linear Regression learner.
+These mean values, as well as demographic data and offer parameters, were used to train a Linear Regression learner.

 ### Statistics

 I segmented each demographic into logical bins, and then determined the transaction rate and value for each offer.
 Next, I determined the transaction rate and average value for periods where no offer was valid for the same set of customers.
 These two interval periods became my A and B groups.
-I plottted a series of historgrams, and colected the A/B ratios in a matrix.
+I plottted a series of historgrams, and collected the A/B ratios in a matrix.

 ![placeholder_1](https://ismith1024.github.io/images/bogo_all_user.png)